vigil-313/gator-probe-alpha/Technical/USER_INTERFACE.md

 [DOC-TECH-UI-1]

 ## Overview
 This document outlines the design for the minimal user interface of the VALUGATOR Probe Alpha.
-The UI focuses on simplicity and functionality, allowing users to submit startup ideas and receive character-consistent responses from the selected gator persona.
+Following the MVP approach recommended by Zane and the technical gators, the UI focuses on the essential components needed to test the core user flow: submitting a startup idea and receiving a gator persona response.

-## Interface Components
+## Core Interface Components

 ### 1. Input Form